carpentries-incubator/geospatial-python/workbench/episodes/01-access-data.md

 ---

 :::questions
-- "Where can I find open-access satellite data?"
+- Where can I find open-access satellite data?
-- "How do I search for satellite imagery with the STAC API?"
+- How do I search for satellite imagery with the STAC API?
-- "How do I fetch remote raster datasets using Python?"
+- How do I fetch remote raster datasets using Python?
 :::

 :::objectives
-- "Search public STAC repositories of satellite imagery using Python."
+- Search public STAC repositories of satellite imagery using Python.
-- "Inspect search result's metadata."
+- Inspect search result's metadata.
-- "Download (a subset of) the assets available for a satellite scene."
+- Download (a subset of) the assets available for a satellite scene.
-- "Open satellite imagery as raster data and save it to disk."
+- Open satellite imagery as raster data and save it to disk.
 :::